wp-erp/wp-erp/readme.txt

 Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+All the promotional data for marketing are fetched through REST API from the official website of [WP ERP](https://wperp.com/)

 = Contribute =
 This may have bugs and lack of many features.
 If you want to contribute on this project, you are more than welcome.
 Please fork the repository from [Github](https://github.com/wp-erp/wp-erp).